nephio-project/docs/install-guide/package-transformations.md

 Proposing the package changes the name of the `drafts/regional/v1` to `proposed/regional/v1`.
 There are no changes to the content of the branch.

-## Approve the package and trigger configsync
+## Approve the Package and Trigger Configsync

 Approving the package triggers `configsync`, which triggers creation of the new workload cluster using all the `PackageVariant` components specified in the